UniversalDependencies/UD_Latin-ITTB/README.md

 Its first version was part of HamleDT and as such made use of the PDT style, which was later automatically converted to the UD style as part of HamleDT 3.0 in 2015.
 That same year in November UD v1.2 was released, including for the first time the IT-TB, with almost identical dependency relations and morphological features as those in HamleDT 3.0, all the while improving its part-of-speech tagging.

 The original part-of-speech classification of the _Index Thomisticus_ is tripartite, in that solely the pure inflectional behaviour of words is taken into account, thus distinguishing only between nominal inflection (adjectives, nouns, pronouns, numerals, with a subclass for verbal nominal inflection, such as participles), verbal inflection and absence of inflection (adverbs, prepositions, conjunctions,...).
 In HamleDT 3.0, all nominally inflecting words had been tagged NOUN.
 In UD v1.2 a first differentiation was implemented: separated lexicons for adjectives (corresponding to PoS ADJ or NUM), nouns (NOUN) and pronouns (PRON and DET) were obtained by means of the Latin lemmatiser LEMLAT, and unrecognized words were manually disambiguated by Berta González Saavedra and Marco Passarotti.
-This way, tagging nominally inflecting words became possible, also for later versions, and at the same time invariable words, previously generically treated as PART, were reanalyzed as ADV, ADP, CONJ or INTJ.
+This way, tagging nominally inflecting words became possible, also for later versions, and at the same time invariable words, previously generically treated as PART, were reanalyzed as ADV, ADP, CCONJ, SCONJ or INTJ.

 The release of UD v2.3 sees a major update and revision of the conversion scripts for the _Index Thomisticus_ Treebank into the UD style, significantly improving the overall conversion quality, both in terms of _deprel_'s and subtree structures, as of part-of-speech tagging and lemmatisation.
 Guidelines for a common annotation style of the three current Latin UD treebanks have also been put into effect.